Etsy For Fine Artists: How To Sell Your Higher Priced Work on Etsy

 Scatter them amongst your product photos or use one image of you at work as your avatar.

-6. Fine Artist Have To Use Great Photos
+6. Fine Artists Need To Use Great Photos

 Whitlock agrees: “Spend hours on photos.
 You need to be able to convey through a computer screen how you would see a piece as you would in the flesh, from many different angles.”